Dima-Zeklam/reading-notes/read06.md

 2. #### JavaScript follows the syntax and structure of the C programming language.
 Thus, it is a structured programming language.
 3. #### JavaScript is a weakly typed language, where certain types are implicitly cast (depending on the operation).
 4. #### JavaScript is an object-oriented programming language that uses prototypes rather than using classes for inheritance.
-5. #### It is a light-weighted and interpreted language.
-It is a case-sensitive language.
+5. #### It is a light-weighted and interpreted language it is a case-sensitive language.
 6. #### JavaScript is supportable in several operating systems including, Windows, macOS, etc.
 7. #### It provides good control to the users over the web browsers.